 Using Bots to customize your Discord server is one thing that makes this messaging application so great.
-Although the ability to auto-assign roles is not readily available within the application, adding a bot is a simple and effective way to do so.
+Although the ability to auto-assign roles is not readily available within the application, adding a bot is a simple and effective way.

 What is a Discord Role?